Sulad0147/piscine-prompt/quest00/ex02_variations.md

     return True  # It's a palindrome
 # After your first attempt, ask AI:
-    Empty/whitespace strings: Your function would work but better to handle explicitly
+    whitespace strings: my function would work but better to handle explicitly

-    Accented characters: Added Unicode normalization for characters like "café" → "cafe"

     Non-English letters: .isalnum() works but normalization helps with special characters